top of page

 I also incorporated herbs within the planting scheme in sunny positions close to the kitchen, for easy access and use when cooking.

-To discussion your small back garden design ideas with Felicity, please
+To discuss your garden design aspirations, please

 Contact Felicity

-07961 148012
+Tel: 07961 148012

 or email: felicity@felicityorourkegardendesign.com